homebrew-hackers-club/vercel-college/courses/seo/chapter-11.md

 - Next.js: Data Fetching
 - Smashing Magazine: A Complete Guide to Incremental Static Regeneration with Next.js
 - Vercel: Next.js: Server-side Rendering vs. Static Generation

-### You've Completed Chapter 11

-Next Up

-12: What about AMP?

-Was this helpful?